 ANC Mpumalanga strongman Ngrayi Ngwenya has been reinstated by the party after its national disciplinary committee cleared him on charges of assaulting acting provincial secretary Lindiwe Ntshalintshali earlier this year.

-Ngwenya — who is currently out on bail for assaulting another female ANC member in the province — had been suspended along with Ehlanzeni treasurer Pinky Nkuna, for allegedly punching Ntshalintshali.
+Ngwenya, who is currently out on bail for assaulting another female ANC member in the province, and Ehlanzeni treasurer Pinky Nkuna had been suspended for allegedly punching Ntshalintshali.

 The ruling comes in the same week as the party’s national executive committee (NEC) announced new initiatives to combat gender-based violence within it ranks and in society at large.

 Ngwenya and Nkuna were among a group of ANC leaders from the Ehlanzeni and Bohlabela regions who had stormed a meeting of the provincial working committee in July called to discuss disbanding the regions.
 It is there that Ngwenya and Nkuna allegedly assaulted Ntshalintshali.

 The pair are among the backers of Mpumalanga Premier Refilwe Mtsweni-Tsipane’s bid to become ANC provincial chair with the endorsement of former chair and premier, the now deputy president David Mabuza.